-Unit of Measurement: cubic metre (m3)
+Unit of Measurement: cubic metre (m) of cut

 Method of Measurement: average end area method between cross sections taken after grubbing or topsoil removal and to the finished surface lines and elevations indicated.

 This item includes: excavation, placement and compaction to the finished surface lines and elevations indicated, and disposal of surplus or unsuitable material.